Azure/azure-sdk-for-go/README.md

 in a single SDK Version.

 Knowing which API Versions of services are compatbile with one another, and finding which API Versions are available in which environments has been a common source of frustration for users.
-Along with Azure Stack, these problems have led to the development of
+Along with Azure Stack, these problems have led to the development of "Profiles" which are aggregations of multiple services at particular API Versions.
+Using profiles with our SDK will be optional, and to opt-in you will need to be running Go 1.9 or higher.

 # Documentation